cjcrist/AutoVT/README.md

 #### [/file/report/](https://developers.virustotal.com/reference#file-report)
 * Retrieves a file scan report by a supplied MD5, SHA-1, or SHA-256 hash of a file.
 You can also look up a report by a scan\_id returned byt the **/file/scan** endpoint.
-* To check if a local file has already been reported on Virus Total, you can use the --file flag to pass a file, and the --hash  flag to choose the hashing algorithm.
+* To check if a local file has already been reported on VirusTotal, you can use the --file flag to pass a file, and the --hash  flag to choose the hashing algorithm.
+The file is then hashed, and the hash value is passed to /file/report to retrieve the report from VirusTotal.

 ```
 python3 autovt.py --file /path/to/file --hash sha256
 ```

-* You can also lookup the report of a previously scanned file.
+* You can also lookup the report of a previously scanned file using the scan id returned from the scan.

 ```
 python3 autovt.py --file_scan_id 919f7c754991dfd5bd17f195dcda393baa9180309fa7d20b9c3fe0f303a3acfc-1599110772
 ```

 #### [/file/scan](https://developers.virustotal.com/reference#file-scan)
-* This endpoint allows you to send a file for scanning with Virus Total, and returns a report with a scan id.
+* This endpoint allows you to send a file for scanning with VirusTotal, and returns a report with a scan id.
 * Max file size is 32MB.
 * Public API limit is 4 requests per minute.